 Transplanting & Propagating Campanula through Division

-Once they reach about four inches tall, you can begin transplanting the campanula seedlings into the garden or larger, individual pots.
+Once they reach about 4 inches tall, you can begin transplanting the campanula seedlings into the garden or larger, individual pots.
 Make sure they have well-draining soil in a fairly sunny location.

 When planting, make the hole large enough to accommodate the seedling but not too deep, as the top portion of the roots should remain at ground level.
 Water well after planting.
 Note: The seedlings normally don’t bloom during their first year.

 You can also propagate campanula through division.
 This is usually done in spring once new growth appears.
-Dig at least eight inches from the plant all the way around and gently lift the clump from the ground.
-Then simply use your hands, a knife, or spade shovel to pull or cut apart the plant into two or more rooted sections.
+Dig at least 8 inches from the plant all the way around and gently lift the clump from the ground.
+Use your hands, a knife, or spade shovel to pull or cut apart the plant into two or more rooted sections.
 Replant these elsewhere at the same depth and in similar growing conditions.
 Water thoroughly after planting.